r-andy79/shopping-helper/README.md

 * As a user I want to be able to add new categories to the database

 ## Features
+The purpose of the app is to help managing household supplies by keeping track of posessed goods and create shopping list based on the quantities of products.
+User can add the products he/she has in their storage using 'Add an item' form and specifying item's name, category, quantity.
+A short note can also be added.
+Apart from these four values, current timestamp is also being added to the database.
+User can choose from 4 quantities that will be assigned to the product: full, safe amount, low, none.
+If quantity of product is 'low' or 'none', the item will display on the 'Shopping list'.
+Products are ordered by the category.
+User can view what products are under specific category by clicking on it.

 ## Testing